 Antidote of negative emotion is positive.

-To overcome rage, hate, and terror, we must cultivate humility, affection, and patience.
-Destructive feelings are impulsive, focused on myths and illogical motives.
+Then, to overcome rage, hate, and terror, we must cultivate humility, affection, and patience.
+Lastly, destructive feelings are impulsive, focused on myths and illogical motives.
 Constructive feelings are realistic — based on valid observation and logic.

 We advocate using valid logic to establish a mental condition to combat negative emotions.
 Love, for example, must be established by logic as an answer to rage.